copsTvFan/cops-episode-guide/guide.md

 "Crawl Space Catnap"

 - A fleeing suspect tries every lame excuse to get out of going to jail.
+TODO: Add other officers.
-- A sleepy driver asks deputies to hide the truth from his angry wife.
+- TODO.
+A sleepy driver asks deputies to hide the truth from his angry wife.
-- Police hear everyone's story when a trespassing call becomes a neighborhood-wide ordeal.
+- TODO.
+Police hear everyone's story when a trespassing call becomes a neighborhood-wide ordeal.

 ### S30E13